What is microscopic polyangiitis (MPA)?

 MPA affects small to medium-sized blood vessels, which directly reflects on the type of tissue injury that is seen in this disease.

 MPA can occur in people of all ages, from children to the elderly, and appears to affect men and women equally.

 The cause of MPA is unknown.
 MPA is not a form of cancer, it is not contagious, and it does not usually occur within families.
 Evidence from research laboratories strongly supports the idea that the immune system plays a critical role in MPA such that the immune system causes blood vessel and tissue inflammation and damage.

 What are the features of microscopic polyangiitis (MPA)?

 Because many different organ systems may be involved, a wide range of symptoms and signs are possible in MPA.
-Patients who have MPA may feel generally ill and fatigued, have fever, or have loss of appetite and weight.
+Patients who have MPA may feel generally ill and fatigued, have a fever, or have a loss of appetite and weight.
 They usually also have symptoms related to areas of involvement such as rashes, muscle and/or joint pain.
 When MPA affects the lungs they may have shortness of breath or coughing up of blood.
 MPA affecting the nerves may cause an abnormal sensation followed by numbness or loss of strength.
 Any combination of these symptoms may be present.

 Kidney disease caused by MPA often does not produce symptoms.
 Inflammation of the kidney may not be apparent to the patient until the kidneys begin to stop working.
 Therefore, it is very important for the doctor, in dealing with any form of vasculitis, to always examine the urine.